Labels

 SIAE STAMP ON LABELS

-The presence and type of SIAE stamp can sometimes be helpful for records dating and to identify their later issues.
+The presence and type of SIAE stamp or similar writings can sometimes be helpful for records dating and to identify their later issues.

 Three different types of SIAE stamp are known:

 - the first type has a diameter of around 13/13,5 mm, can have different ink colours (blue, purple, red, green) and carries in the centre the letters SIAE and on the edge the full name "Società Italiana degli Autori ed Editori - Roma" in capital letters.
-This stamp was used since late 1970 up to early 1975.
+This stamp was used starting from February 1, 1971 up to early 1975.

 - the second type is similar to the previous one, but slightly bigger in size (with a diameter of around 15 mm), the SIAE central writing is identical to the previous stamp, but sometimes it has a small star near the letter "S".
 Moreover the "S" of the word "Società" is mirror-inverted and the "A" in "Autori" is in lower-case.
 This stamp was used between 1975 and 1978.